MengHao666/Digital-Image-Processing-Algorithms/README.md

 **BTW,this is the homework for "Digital Image Processing" course in Beihang University, 2020.**

-**Hope it could help some people,and welcome for any corrections or improvements.**
+**Hope it could help ,and welcome for any corrections or improvements.**

-**Some methods here are copied or inspired by some open source codes!
+**Some codes here are copied or inspired by some open source codes!
 Thanks to them!**